markwalet/laravel-hashed-route/README.md

 }
 ```

 After that you can use the model like you normally would.
-When using the `route()` or `action()` helper method you can just use the model itself as a parameter.
-When you want to manually construct the url, you can use the `hashed_key` property that is appended on the model.
+Because the trait overrides the `resolveRouteBinding()` and `getRouteKey()` methods, no extra changes are required to your code.

+You do have to change your code when you are building your urls by manually getting the `$model->id` property from your model.
+Then you will have to change those calls to `$model->getRouteKey()`.

 ## Configuration
 The default configuration is defined in `hashed-route.php`.
 If you want to edit this file you can copy it to your config folder by using the following command: